 This is a detailed comparison of the Corda Jazz with the JDS Element.
 I own one of each and listen to them almost every day, along with an Oppo HA-1.
 I’ve reviewed each of them separately.

-TL;DR Summary: If all you need is a pure analog headphone amp, get the Corda Jazz.
-It has all the clean neutrality of the JDS Element, but richer, sweeter, more refined.
-If you want the flexibility of having a DAC and analog RCA inputs and outputs too (even if you won’t always use them), get the JDS Element.
+TL;DR Summary: If all you need is a pure analog headphone amp, and you don’t need a lot of power, get the Corda Jazz.
+It has all the clean neutrality of the JDS Element, but more refined sound especially at lower volume levels or with highly efficient headphones.
+If you need a lot of power, or you want the flexibility of having a DAC and analog RCA inputs and outputs too (even if you won’t always use them), get the JDS Element.

 Cost: Both cost the same (about $350).